dirkf/stylem/README.md

 Stylem - a user style manager for Pale Moon, Basilisk, SeaMonkey, Thunderbird, and other Mozilla-based software.
-Install styles from [userstyles.org](https://userstyles.org/) to change how web pages look.
+Install styles from [userstyles.org](https://userstyles.org/) to change how web pages and the application look.

 Contributing
 ------------